 - 1/4 cup toasted sesame oil

 - 1 cup soy milk - unsweetened

 - 1 tablespoon salt

-- 4 servings ramen noodles boiled according to package directions
+- 4 portions ramen noodles (boiled according to package directions)

 - Bring a kettle full of water to a boil.
 Lay the wing tips and chicken bones in a clean sink, then pour the boiling water over the chicken.
 Wash the chicken with cold water, scrubbing off any clumps of blood.
 This step solidifies some of the blood on the chicken so you can wash it off and it doesn't end up in your soup.